streamnative/pulsar-hub/connectors/google-pubsub-sink/v2.8.1.29/google-pubsub-sink.md

 # How to get

+This section describes how to get the Google Cloud Pub/Sub sink connector.

 ::: tabs

 @@@ Function Worker
 You can get the Google Cloud Pub/Sub sink connector using one of the following methods if you use [Pulsar Function Worker](https://pulsar.apache.org/docs/en/functions-worker/) to run connectors in a cluster.

 - Download the NAR package from [the download page](https://github.com/streamnative/pulsar-io-google-pubsub/releases/download/v{{connector:version}}/pulsar-io-google-pubsub-{{connector:version}}.nar).